 This program allows individuals who hold child welfare certification in one discipline to earn certification in a related discipline without completing the full certification process for new applicants.

 Eligible applicants hold any of the following credentials in good standing:

 - Any of the child welfare legacy credentials.

 The upgrade process is facilitated by the applicant’s employer’s single point of contact.

 Applicants must complete the following:

-- Dual Certification On-the-Job Supervision and Competency Verification Form.
+- CW Additional Discipline On-the-Job Supervision and Competency Verification Form

 When all requirements are met, the FCB will issue the CWPI, CWCM, or CWLC credential.
 The first expiration date will be the same as the expiration date of the existing credential (the credential that allowed for the individual to complete the dual certification process).
 When the credential is renewed for the first time, it will be issued for a two year period, always expiring on October 31st of alternate years.